 Infant and Preschool Services (Birth-5)

 A child’s home is their first learning environment.
 Children are born ready for, and expecting, back and forth communication.
 Their brains are wired for learning.
 Science is now teaching us that early experiences with caregivers shape the architecture of the brain and families provide the foundation for that learning to begin.
 We know that children learn best within the safety of nurturing and responsive relationships.
-The Texas Deafblind Project’s Infant and Preschool Services can explore how to make these everyday experiences accessible for children who are deafblind.
-Deanna is available to meet with families and other members of their child’s team at home or in community or school settings. to discuss needs related to identification, resources, training, and any other concerns.
+The Texas Deafblind Project can explore how to make these everyday experiences accessible for children who are deafblind.
+Hillary is available to meet with families and other members of their child’s team at home or in community or school settings. to discuss needs related to identification, resources, training, and any other concerns.